After the CIB: Newton Rique

 What are you currently doing?
 What projects do you have in mind?

-Right now, I'm the executive chef at Restaurant Clan in Rio.
+Right now, I'm the executive chef at Clan BBQ Restaurant in Rio.
 It's an open kitchen restaurant where we cook with fire, everything from vegetables to seafood and meat.
 We serve 400 people every day.
 It's a big operation, and it is doing so well we are already looking to expand.
-We recently won the award for best meat in the country, as well as for best starter with a cauliflower dish, all in just six months.
+We recently won the award for best meat in the country, as well as for best starter with a cauliflower dish, all in just six months; and we have been added to the Michelin Guide 2024.
 These awards have never before been given to a restaurant that opened so recently.
 It has been a lot of work and stress, but that’s part of the game.

 Has the CIB helped you in your transformation?
 Would you recommend the CIB?